 their dependents, which are based on the needs of the

-- Basic Pension: Basic Pension is designed to function as cash
+Basic Pension is designed to function as cash assistance for low

-assistance for low income veterans and their dependents.
-Applicants
+income veterans and their dependents.
+Applicants may be

-- Aid and Attendance: Assistance must be required on a "daily
+Assistance must be required on a "daily basis."

 Assistance from the VA is "means tested," in other words, only

 people who are deemed genuinely in need will receive an award.
 It